Introduction

 Purpose:

-• Identifying and managing background processes that affect device performance.
+Identifying and controlling background processes affecting device performance.

 3.4 Background Process Limit